underthehai/tp/docs/UserGuide.md

 ### 1. Moving an Activity (L)

-Moves an activity at a given index from the wish list to a travel plan at a given index.
+Moves an activity at a given index from the wishlist to a travel plan at a given index.
 The moved activity will be deleted from the wish list.

 Format: `move ACTIVITY_INDEX TRAVELPLAN_INDEX`